Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 \subsection{Engineering a Mind as an Ecology of Minds}

-For the purposes of this chapter, we are mainly concerned with the second problem: architectural concepts.
+For the purposes of this chapter, we are mainly concerned with the second type of problem: architectural concepts.
 Archetypical for this response are the agents in the visionary \emph{society of mind} of \citet{Minsky1988} (``The power of intelligence stems from our vast diversity, not from any single, perfect principle'', p.
-308), but also the more concrete \emph{intelligent creatures} of \citet{Brooks1991} in \emph{Intelligence without representation}.
+308), but also the more concrete \emph{intelligent creatures} of \citet{Brooks1991} in his famous ``Intelligence without representation''.
 According to Brooks, the fundamental decomposition of intelligence should not be into modules which must interface with each other via a shared knowledge representation, but into independent \emph{creatures}, that interface directly to an environment through perception and action, and exhibit a certain ecological validity within that environment, whatever that environment may be.
-The key takeaway here is to consider the relationship between the creature and the environment, niche, or ecology it lives in.
+The key takeaway here is \Gio{to bring to the foreground} the relationship between the creature and the environment, niche, or ecology it lives in.

-Clearly, specialized intelligent behaviours in a specific niche can often be successfully isolated.
-Some problems, e.g. playing chess, may be successfully attacked with specialized, explicit knowledge representation and an appropriate search algorithm.
-Others, e.g. face recognition, are less amenable to solution by introspection, and may be achieved not with knowledge representation, but with machine learning algorithms on large databases of correctly labeled examples that exemplify the intelligent behaviour to be acquired.
-We are indeed increasingly becoming accustomed to the ability of computers to perform well in specific intelligent behaviours in specific contexts, often even beyond the levels of performance attainable to human beings.
-At the same time, we are aware that techniques do not generalize beyond a specific niche, and do not generally label them as intelligent, perhaps because we intuitively understand they lack the adaptive capacity that characterizes true intelligence.
+\Gio{Indeed,} specialized intelligent behaviours in a specific niche can often be successfully isolated.
+Some problems, e.g. playing chess, may be attacked with specialized, explicit knowledge representation and an appropriate search algorithm.
+Others, e.g. face recognition, are less amenable to solution by introspection, and may be achieved not with \Gio{techniques based on} knowledge representation, but with machine learning algorithms on large databases of correctly labeled examples that exemplify the intelligent behaviour to be acquired.
+We are indeed increasingly becoming accustomed to the ability of computers to perform well in specific intelligent behaviours in specific contexts, often even beyond the levels of performance attainable to human beings.\footnote{See e.g. the AI index maintained at \url{https://aiindex.org}.} At the same time, we are \Gio{generally} aware that \Gio{these} techniques do not generalize beyond a specific niche, and do not generally label them as intelligent, perhaps because we intuitively understand they lack the adaptive capacity that characterizes true intelligence.